Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

 Coming in at 21′ feet in length, the Irok from Fleetwood is compact but packed with luxury.
-This lavish coach is even small enough to park in your standard-sized driveway!
-This swanky Class B campervan brings an upscale resort feel right to your campsite.
+This lavish coach is even small enough to park in a standard-sized driveway.
+This swanky Class B campervan brings an upscale feel which is often hard to find in motorhomes.
 The Irok’s sleek interior includes a 24” TV, granite countertops, and burl wood accents.
+I love this extra detailing as it signifies Fleetwood has really thought about finishing touches and aesthetics as well as functionality.

-But the bathroom is not without its issues- this wet bath is much smaller than the Pleasure-Way RV that we just looked at and includes the “classic” all white everything plastic feel that we commonly see.
-The other issue is overhead clearance, not only in the bathroom but through the rig which features a 6′ 1″ interior ceiling.
-But in the video below you can see that the ceiling in the bathroom is even lower than 6′ 1″ and appears to be under 6 feet.
+The other issue is overhead clearance, not only in the bathroom but through the rig, which features a 6′ 1″ interior ceiling.
+This seems like plenty of headroom, but in the video below, you can see the ceiling in the bathroom is even lower than 6′ 1″ and appears to be under 6 feet.

-While this might not be a big deal if you’re shorter, even if you don’t need the clearance having extra ceiling space can make a rig feel larger.
+While this might not be a big deal if you’re not very tall, even if you don’t need the clearance, having extra ceiling space can make a rig feel larger.
 You can check out the bathroom in this video:

 3. Pleasure-Way Ascent TS